Zobeewan/emergent-quantum-statistics/README.md

 ### 1️⃣ Emergence of Born’s Rule (1D)

-- Principle
+**Objective**

-   This script simulates a pilot-wave dynamic with feedback (walking droplet type) in 1D to demonstrate the statistical emergence of Born's Rule.
+Demonstrate the statistical emergence of Born's Rule.
+That particle guided by a local pilot-wave with feedback dynamically relaxes toward the Born probability density ρ(x) ≈ |ψ(x)|².
 By statistical convergence and Ergodicity, from singles particle dynamics

-- Physical Model
+**Physical Model**

 This model couples a stochastic point particle to a complex scalar field (pilot wave):
 1. The wave evolves according to a complex Ginzburg-Landau equation (Schrödinger-like).
 2. The particle is guided by the local phase gradient of the field (Langevin dynamics).
 3. The particle acts as a moving source, continuously interecting and fueling its own pilot wave (feedback).
 4. The system is in a state of free expansion (diffusion).

-- Key Result
+**Key Result**

 The simulation demonstrates that the particle's statistical distribution ρ(x) dynamically conforms to the shape of the spread wave packet |ψ|², with an high correlation and a low error L1.

 In other words, the probability density of the particle's position converges towards the intensity |ψ|² of the field, validating the dynamical "quantum relaxation" towards Born's Rule without axiomatic postulates.

 It validates the emergence of Born's Rule from a purely deterministic, local, and realistic dynamics.

-- Script: src/simulation_1d_born.py
+📁 Script: `src/simulation_1d_born.py`

-- Performance: ~2-10 minutes (depending on params and CPU cores).
+⏱ Runtime: ~2–10 minutes (depending on params and CPU cores).

 ----------